NBISweden/module-metadata-dm-practices/_episodes/04-data-dictionary.md

 > 2. Scroll down the listing until you find the *ERC000033 ENA virus pathogen reporting standard checklist*
 > 3. The _ENA virus pathogen reporting standard checklist_ lists the expected name and content for a number of metadata fields that can be submitted for samples.
 If you put your mouse pointer over the ? icon, you will get a description about of what type of information the different fields are supposed to contain.
 > 4. Open the **data dictionary file** that you started in the previous exercise.
 > 5. Go through the data dictionary and find suitable field names in the _ENA virus pathogen reporting standard checklist_ for those fields.
 Add them to the **ENA Variable name column** of your data dictionary file.
-Are all mandatory fields present, or will you need to add fields?
+>   - Are all mandatory fields present, or will you need to add fields?
+>   - Are there fields that need to be split into more fields?
 > 6. Also, note if any of the fields have controlled vocabularies.
 Update the allowed values for those fields in the data dictionary.
 >
 > > ## Solution